yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 ### Task 2: Build a scalable and resilient web tier

-In this task, you will deploy a VM scale set that can automatically scale up or down based on the CPU criteria.
+In this task, you will deploy a highly available web servers.

 1. Navigate to the URL https://github.com/opsgility/cw-building-resilient-iaas-architecture and click to **Deploy to Azure** on the sample for building a resilient IaaS Architecture - Deploy Web Tier.

-2. In the Azure Portal **Create a resource** - Type Template Deployment in the search field and select the Template Deployment - Build your own Template in the editor - Load File - upload the recently downloaded CloudShopWeb-deploy.json file.
+2. Specify the existing resource group **CloudShopRG**.

-3. Specify the existing resource group **CloudShopRG**.
+3.  **Subnet ID**: Go to **resources.azure.com** then go to Subscription - Resource Group - ContosoRG - Providers - Microsoft.Network - VirtualNetworks - **Find subnet id for App Subnet**.
+Copy the full subnet ID in between the **" "** quote.

 4. Check the **I agree to the terms and conditions state above** checkbox on the page and click **Purchase**.